 COVID-19 vaccines help routine immunisation become routine again in Nigeria

-Routine immunisation took a hit in Nigeria amid the pandemic.
-Thanks to the arrival of COVID-19 vaccines, particularly for health workers, children are again getting the protection they need.
+Routine immunisation took a hit in Nigeria thanks to the pandemic.
+Thanks to the arrival of COVID-19 vaccines, particularly for health workers, mothers are returning to immunisation clinics.

 “My fears were justified,” she says.
 “Nurses weren’t at work, or so I was told, due to the pandemic.
 So who would then immunise my child?”